-Each of the Company's non-executive directors is entitled to the following payments, which are paid in arrears, in quarterly installments: (i) an annual fee of \$40,000 plus VAT, if applicable, (ii) for audit committee or compensation committee membership, an additional annual fee of \$10,000 plus VAT, if applicable, (iii) for nominating and corporate governance committee members, an additional annual fee of \$4,000 plus VAT, if applicable, (iv) for chairmanship of the board of directors an additional annual fee of \$20,000 plus VAT, if applicable, (v) for each chairmanship of the audit committee and the compensation committee, an additional annual fee of \$5,000 plus VAT, if applicable and (vi) for chairmanship of the nominating and corporate governance committee, an additional annual fee of \$3,500 plus VAT, if applicable.
-In addition, each of the Company's non-executive directors, other than the current chairman of the board of directors, shall be entitled to receive an initial grant (upon his or her first appointment to election to the Board) of 4,000 restricted ordinary shares of the Company and options to purchase 9,500 ordinary shares of the Company, and the current chairman of the board of directors shall be entitled to receive an annual grant of 2,000 restricted ordinary shares of the Company and options to purchase 9,500 ordinary shares of the Company, and the current chairman of the board of directors shall be entitled to receive an annual grant of 2,000 restricted ordinary shares of the Company and options to purchase 9,500 ordinary shares of the Company and options to purchase of the Company and options to purchase of the Company and options to purchase 9,500 ordinary shares of the Company, and the current chairman of the board of directors shall be entitled to receive an annual grant of 2,000 restricted ordinary shares of the Company and options to purchase 9,500 ordinary shares of the Company and options to purchase 9,500 ordinary shares of the Company and options to purchase 9,500 ordinary shares of t
+For the fiscal year ended December 31, 2022, each of our non-executive directors was entitled to the following payments, paid in arrears, in quarterly installments: (i) an annual fee of \$40,000 plus VAT, if applicable; (ii) for audit committee or compensation committee, or compliance committee membership, an additional annual fee of \$10,000 plus VAT, if applicable; (iii) for nominating and corporate governance committee members, an additional annual fee of \$20,000 plus VAT, if applicable; (iv) for chairmanship of the board of directors an additional annual fee of \$5,000 plus VAT, if applicable; and (vi) for chairmanship of the nominating and corporate governance committee, an additional annual fee of \$3,500 plus VAT, if applicable; and (vi) for chairmanship of the nominating and corporate governance committee, an additional annual fee of \$3,500 plus VAT, if applicable.
+In addition, each of our non-executive directors, other than the current chairman of the board of directors, was entitled to receive an initial grant (upon his or her first appointment to election to the board of directors) of 4,000 of our restricted ordinary shares and options to purchase 19,000 of our ordinary shares, and an annual grant of 2,000 of our restricted ordinary shares and options to purchase 12,500 of our ordinary shares.

-Compensation and Talent Committee
+Compensation and talent committee